kali/lackr/README.md

 -----------------------------------------------------

-Even without a significant load on a sensible size server, it quickly became obvious that the MySQL/RoR stack was not up to the task of generating pages of such a complexity with acceptable performance.
+Even without a significant load on a sensible size server, it quickly became obvious that the MySQL/RoR stack was not up to the task of generating such complex pages with acceptable performance.
-During these dark ages, the general feeling shared by both our team and the overall web development community could be summarize by: "No matter how bad the backend performance is, the cache layer will save the day."
+During these dark ages, the general feeling shared by both our team and the overall web development community could be summarized by: "No matter how bad the backend performance is, the cache layer will save the day."

 At that point, we introduced Varnish and start caching whole pages.
 Just for unlogged traffic at the beginning, the ruby codebase being entirely permeated with pages where the content had to be tailored to the logged-in user: